 The Actuarial Cost Method which was used to determine pension liabilities in this valuation is known as the Entry Age Normal Cost Method.
 Under this method, the Normal Cost for each active member on the valuation date is determined as the level percent of salary, which, if paid annually from the date the employee first became a retirement system member, would fully fund by retirement, death, disability or termination, the projected benefits which the member is expected to receive.
-The actuarial accrued liability for each member is determined as the present value as of the valuation date of all projected benefits which the member is expected to receive, minus the present value of future annual Normal Cost payments expected to be made to the fund.
-Since only active members have a Normal Cost, the actuarial accrued liability for inactive members, retirees and survivors is simply equal to the present value of all projected benefits.
-The unfunded actuarial accrued liability is the actuarial accrued liability less current assets.
+The Actuarial Liability for each member is determined as the present value as of the valuation date of all projected benefits which the member is expected to receive, minus the present value of future annual Normal Cost payments expected to be made to the fund.
+Since only active members have a Normal Cost, the Actuarial Liability for inactive members, retirees and survivors is simply equal to the present value of all projected benefits.
+The Unfunded Actuarial Liability is the Actuarial Liability less current assets.

 The Normal Cost for a member will remain a level percent of salary for each year of membership, except for changes in provisions of the plan or the actuarial assumptions employed in projection of benefits and present value determinations.
 The Normal Cost for the entire system will also be changed by the addition of new members or the retirement, death, disability, or termination of members.
-The actuarial accrued liability for a member will increase each year to reflect the additional accrual of Normal Cost.
+The Actuarial Liability for a member will increase each year to reflect the additional accrual of Normal Cost.
 It will also change if the plan provisions or actuarial assumptions change.

-Differences each year between the actual experience of the plan and the experience projected by the actuarial assumptions are reflected by adjustments to the unfunded actuarial accrued liability.
-An experience difference which increases the unfunded actuarial accrued liability is an actuarial loss and one which decreases the unfunded actuarial accrued liability is an actuarial gain.
+Differences each year between the actual experience of the plan and the experience projected by the actuarial assumptions are reflected by adjustments to the Unfunded Actuarial Liability.
+An experience difference which increases the Unfunded Actuarial Liability is an Actuarial Loss and one which decreases the Unfunded Actuarial Liability is an Actuarial Liability is an Actuarial Context of the Unfunded Actuaria

-The actuarial value of assets is determined in accordance with the deferred recognition method under which 20% of the gains or losses occurring in the prior year are recognized, 40% of those occurring two years prior are recognized, etc., so that 100% of gains and losses occurring five years ago are recognized.
+The Actuarial Value of Assets is determined in accordance with the deferred recognition method under which 20% of the gains or losses occurring in the prior year are recognized, 40% of those occurring two years prior are recognized, etc., so that 100% of gains and losses occurring five years ago are recognized.
 This has the effect of smoothing the short-term volatility of market values over a five-year period.
 The actuarial value of assets will be adjusted, if necessary, in order to remain between 90% and 110% of market value.
 In valuations prior to 1998, plan assets were determined at market value.
 As part of the 1998 valuation, this methodology was adjusted to reduce the potential volatility in the market value approach from year to year.
 The actuarial value of assets as of January 1, 2014 is 94.9% of the market value.